-Top 40 Commercial Alternatives to Kobiton
+Top 16 Alternatives to Kobiton for Mobile Testing

 Kobiton emerged as a cloud-based real device testing platform designed specifically for mobile applications.
 It grew in popularity by meeting a clear need: providing teams with on-demand access to iOS and Android devices for both manual and automated testing, without the overhead of maintaining an in-house device lab.
 Built to work well with Appium and compatible frameworks, it offers features like real device interaction, automation support, session recordings, and performance insights.
 Because it focused tightly on mobile, Kobiton became a go-to option for QA teams that needed reliable device coverage and an Appium-friendly environment.